kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 This GEP defines the concrete API shape (see [API](#api)).
-Pre-routing filters are attached to a Gateway `Listener` via a new field, `httpFilters []HTTPListenerFilter`, whose element type reuses **only** a narrow subset of the existing `HTTPRouteFilter` payload variants — those that can produce a *dynamic* signal capable of influencing route selection.
+Pre-routing filters are attached to a Gateway `Listener` via a new field, `filters *ListenerFilters`. `ListenerFilters` is a container with one sub-list per pre-routing phase; today only the request phase is defined (`filters.requests []ListenerFilter`), and a future connection-oriented phase (`filters.connection`) is anticipated but not introduced here.
+Each `ListenerFilter` reuses **only** a narrow subset of the existing `HTTPRouteFilter` payload variants, those that can produce a *dynamic* signal capable of influencing route selection.
 Today that subset is `ExternalAuth` (to establish identity before matching) and `ExtensionRef` (the escape hatch for custom pre-routing behavior such as body-based routing or JWT-claim projection).
-The remaining `HTTPRouteFilter` variants are excluded — either because they don't mutate the request (`RequestMirror`, `ResponseHeaderModifier`, `CORS`), because their static mutation cannot usefully influence matching (`RequestHeaderModifier`, `URLRewrite`), or because they short-circuit routing entirely (`RequestRedirect`), which is already achievable with a catch-all HTTPRoute.
-Ordering within the list is a strict guarantee (MUST), route matching runs single-pass after all pre-routing filters complete, and Listener selection cannot be affected by pre-routing filter mutations — enforced structurally by TLS for HTTPS listeners and contractually by this GEP for cleartext HTTP listeners.
-The initial API surface covers HTTP-family listener protocols and `HTTPRoute`; extension to `GRPCRoute` and to L4 route kinds is captured as a deliberate design consideration, not deferred by accident.
+The remaining `HTTPRouteFilter` variants are excluded, either because they don't mutate the request (`RequestMirror`, `ResponseHeaderModifier`, `CORS`), because their static mutation cannot usefully influence matching (`RequestHeaderModifier`, `URLRewrite`), or because they short-circuit routing entirely (`RequestRedirect`), which is already achievable with a catch-all HTTPRoute.
+Ordering within the list is a strict guarantee (MUST), route matching runs single-pass after all pre-routing filters complete, and Listener selection cannot be affected by pre-routing filter mutations.
+Pre-routing filters MUST NOT modify the `Host` or `:authority` header, which is what would otherwise force Listener re-evaluation.
+Attaching `filters` to a Listener is only valid when the Listener's protocol is `HTTP` or `HTTPS`; this is enforced via a CEL validation expression on the Listener.
+The API mechanism applies uniformly to route kinds that attach to HTTP/HTTPS listeners (`HTTPRoute` and `GRPCRoute`); the initial conformance suite covers `HTTPRoute`, and `GRPCRoute` conformance is a follow-up.
+Extension to L4 route kinds is captured as a deliberate design consideration, not deferred by accident.

 This GEP is one of three that the payload-processing proposal ([GEP-5091](https://github.com/kubernetes-sigs/gateway-api/pull/5091) was split into during Gateway API community discussion: